arjunvk007/main_portfolio_project/README.md

 ## About

 This case study examines the differing usage patterns between casual riders and annual members of Cyclistic’s bike-share services, with the goal of converting casual riders into annual members.
 Microsoft Excel was used for data cleaning, including standardizing formats, adding columns like duration and day_of_week, addressing missing data, and identifying duplicate entries.
 Key functions such as mean, median, and mode calculations, along with the CountIF function, were employed to determine the total number of casual and member riders.
 Pivot tables were leveraged to analyze average ride durations for each group, while bar charts were created to visualize usage trends by user type and day of the week.

+## Steps

+ ### **Data Collection and Challenges**

+ The data provided with the case study was distributed across multiple monthly files for 2023 and 2024, presenting a significant challenge.
+The data cleaning process was time-consuming, as it required careful review and processing of each individual file.
+Aggregating the data for analysis involved performing calculations separately for each file.
+To streamline usage and improve accessibility, all the data needed to be consolidated into a single comprehensive file, ensuring efficient analysis and easier access.